This morning Australia’s leading investment platform provider CommSec released data on the most traded ASX shares on its platform from last week.

 Looking at the data, I think it is fair to say that speculative stocks were in demand with investors (or more likely, traders) last week.

 For a second week in a row, this neobank was the most traded share on the CommSec platform.
 Douugh’s shares accounted for 3.5% of trades during the five days, with buyers behind 58% of them.
 Unfortunately, for those buyers, the Douugh share price was out of form and tumbled 16% lower over the week.
 Though, it is worth noting that it was a very strong performer a week earlier.

 Zip Co Ltd (ASX: Z1P)

-James Mickleboro has no position in any of the stocks mentioned.
+James Mickleboro owns shares of Westpac Banking.
 The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of ZIPCOLTD FPO.
-The Motley Fool Australia owns shares of AFTERPAY T FPO.
+The Motley Fool Australia has no position in any of the stocks mentioned.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.